 What’s the difference between dyslexia and dyspraxia?

-Both dyslexia and dyspraxia are learning difficulties that can cause children and adults to struggle at school—so what’s the difference between them?
-In general, a key indicator of dyslexia is to do with literacy skills such as reading, writing and spelling.
-On the other hand, dyspraxia veers more toward movement and planning difficulties.
+Both dyslexia and dyspraxia can cause children and adults to struggle at school—so what’s the difference between them?
+In general, students with dyslexia experience difficulties with literacy skills such as reading, writing and spelling.
+On the other hand, dyspraxia is more about movement and planning difficulties.

-However, as both are terms used to describe a collection of symptoms that can vary greatly between individuals, perhaps a more important question is what do these two learning difficulties have in common.
+However, as both terms are used to describe a collection of symptoms that can vary greatly between individuals, perhaps a more important question is what do dyslexia and dyspraxia have in common.

-For example, did you know that co-morbidity occurs for about half the people who are dyslexic?
-According to Stothard, Snowling, Bishop, Chipchase, and Kaplan (1998), 53% of dyslexics are also dyspraxic.
+Did you know that co-morbidity is common for many people who are dyslexic?
+According to one study (1), 53% of people with dyslexia also have dyspraxia.
 But let’s start with a proper definition of each, and then take a look at where they overlap.

 What is dyspraxia?

-It is neurological and affects everything from preparing to organizing and performing movements, sometimes extending into speech and memory ability.
+It can affect everything from preparing, to organizing and performing movements, sometimes extending into speech ability.
 Dyspraxia can upset articulation of spoken language as well as thought process and perception.

 Symptoms in young children may present as developmental delays, feeding and sleeping difficulties, high sensitivity to noise and a lack of interest in construction toys, including building blocks and Legos.
 Adults can lack hand-eye coordination, have poor balance and struggle to grasp small objects or perform daily grooming routines.

-Compromised coordination greatly affects everyday activities for individuals with dyspraxia, causing difficulties in school activities like reading and writing, as well as recreational activities like riding a bike and driving a car.
+Compromised coordination can have a negative effect on everyday activities for individuals with dyspraxia, causing difficulties with writing and drawing at school, as well as recreational activities including riding a bike and driving a car.

-Unfortunately, it often goes undiagnosed, upsetting an individual’s academic performance and career opportunities later in life.
+When it goes undiagnosed, dyspraxia may undermine an individual’s academic performance and limit career opportunities later in life.
 Learn more about how to help dyspraxic children in the classroom.

 What is dyslexia?

-There is some controversy about a definition of dyslexia, but in 2007 the British Dyslexia Association Management Board accepted the following: a specific learning difficulty that mainly affects the development of literacy and language related skills.
+There is some controversy over the definition of dyslexia, but in 2007 the British Dyslexia Association Management Board accepted the following: Dyslexia is a specific learning difficulty that mainly affects the development of literacy and language related skills.
 It is likely to be present at birth and to be life-long in its effects.
-It tends to be resistant to conventional teaching methods, but its effect can be mitigated by appropriately specific intervention, including the application of information technology and supportive counselling.
-(BDA Management Board, 2007)
+It tends to be resistant to conventional teaching methods, but its effect can be mitigated by appropriately specific intervention, including the application of information technology and supportive counseling.

 What do dyslexia and dyspraxia have in common?

 Dyslexic and dyspraxic children and adults tend to be holistic problem solvers and intuitive, creative thinkers.
-It’s important to note that neither affects intelligence.
-Nonetheless, they both impact on learning style, as organization and memory are involved to varying degrees.
+It’s important to note that neither condition affects intelligence.
+Nonetheless, they both impact learning styles which involve memory and organizational skills.

-People who are dyslexic and dyspraxic thus find that learning often takes longer and is more tiring than for others without specific learning difficulties.
+People who are dyslexic and dyspraxic might find learning takes longer and is more tiring than it is for other individuals who don't struggle with specific learning difficulties.
+That's why students will often benefit from identifying how they learn best and developing personalized strategies vs following traditional classroom approaches.

-A “dyslexia friendly” approach includes multi-sensory learning delivered in small incremental steps, at the learner’s own pace and with plenty of opportunities to repeat and to receive positive reinforcement.
+There are even general teaching practices and learning materials now labeled “dyslexia friendly.”
+A “dyslexia friendly” approach includes multi-sensory learning delivered in small incremental steps, at the learner’s own pace and with plenty of opportunities to repeat and receive positive reinforcement.
 Everyone can learn from an approach that is “dyslexia friendly,” including children and adults with dyspraxia.

-Particularly where dyslexia and dyspraxia have not been identified, frustration and failure in school are common and likely to affect self-esteem.
-Early recognition and appropriate interventions help learners to reach their potential in these cases.
+When dyslexia and dyspraxia go undiagnosed, frustration and failure in school are more common and more likely to affect self-esteem.
+Early recognition and appropriate interventions will help ensure students achieve their full potential.

 Helpful interventions for improved literacy and writing

-A study conducted by Nottingham Dyslexia Association, which involved both dyslexic and dyspraxic students, found the following: “Observing the fidgety somewhat clumsy, often impulsive learners who tumble into the programme crashing about on the keyboard and jumping up to take breaks (the kinaesthetic learners) is interesting.
+In initial observations from a Nottingham Dyslexia Association study, which involved both dyslexic and dyspraxic students, the following was witnessed: “Observing the fidgety somewhat clumsy, often impulsive learners who tumble into the program crashing about on the keyboard and jumping up to take breaks (the kinesthetic learners) is interesting.
 They are the fiddlers in the classroom whose legs tap the chair or who doodle on books.
-Once they understand the programme and ‘feel’ their way through the first three weeks, calm descends.
+Once they understand the program and ‘feel’ their way through the first three weeks, calm descends.
 These tactile learners show impressive touch-typing skills and increased concentration.
 Of all the students these reap the most rewards, both parental admiration and self-esteem.
 Perhaps sitting still, paying attention, concentrating and achieving are new experiences.” --Initial observations on TTRS, Vanessa Charter for Nottinghamshire Dyslexia Association Trustees

 Resources: